Blind denoising diffusion models and the blessings of dimensionality: Empirical results on photographic images

-We now present several experiments on both synthetic and photographic image datasets which corroborate our theoretical findings.
-In particular, these experiments demonstrate that in practice: (1) the noise variance can be accurately estimated from a single noisy observation in high dimensions; (2) the backward process of Algorithm~\ref{alg:inf} closely adheres to the theoretical implicit schedule of Proposition~\ref{prop:opt_schedule}; (3) BDDMs can offer a substantial gain in sampling performance compared to non-blind models, by eliminating the mismatch between true noise level and a proposed noise schedule.
+Experiments on synthetic data shown in previous sections verified that (1) the noise variance can be accurately estimated from a single noisy observation in high dimensions; (2) the reverse process of Algorithm~\ref{alg:inf} closely adheres to the theoretical implicit schedule of Proposition~\ref{prop:opt_schedule}.
+Do these results extend beyond the synthetic data to real-world models and signals?
+Additionally, can BDDMs offer a substantial gain in sampling performance compared to non-blind models, by eliminating the mismatch between true noise level and a proposed noise schedule?
+To investigate these questions, we consider deep neural networks trained on natural images.
+We trained a non-blind and blind model to approximate the optimal denoisers in \eqref{eq:tweedie} and \eqref{eq:mixture_score}, respectively.
+Importantly, the two models are exactly the same in all respects except for noise conditioning.